Monica Rambeau: Volumes

-Captain Marvel: Monica Rambeau - 2019
+Captain Marvel: Monica Rambeau (2019)

 According to Diamond Comic Distributors, the Captain Marvel: Monica Rambeau trade paperback was the 112th best selling graphic novel in January 2019.

-Photon - 2022
+Monica Rambeau: Photon (2022)

+According to the ComicHub system at local comic book shops selling American comics, Monica Rambeau: Photon #1 was the 53rd best selling comic book in December 2022.

-Megan Loucks of CBR.com called Photon #1 a "perfect example of respecting the past and embracing the future," writing, "Overall, Monica Rambeau: Photon #1 is a great beginning of a new journey for the former Avenger that sets up something special for new and old fans of Monica.
+Megan Loucks of Comic Book Resources called Monica Rambeau: Photon #1 a "perfect example of respecting the past and embracing the future," writing, "Overall, Monica Rambeau: Photon #1 is a great beginning of a new journey for the former Avenger that sets up something special for new and old fans of Monica.
 Ewing does an excellent job of respecting the character's past while making room for her to grow.
 With a creative team that hit it out of the park, this limited series is a relatable story of self-discovery.
 This limited series has something for everyone."
-Spencer Perry of Comicbook.com gave Photon #1 a grade of 3.5 out of 5, saying, "Eve Ewing's new run on Monica Rambeau reminds readers, or perhaps confirms to new ones, why this character can be so compelling, even if there's more than the necessary amount of cameos.
+Spencer Perry of ComicBook.com gave Monica Rambeau: Photon #1 a grade of 3.5 out of 5, saying, "Eve Ewing's new run on Monica Rambeau reminds readers, or perhaps confirms to new ones, why this character can be so compelling, even if there's more than the necessary amount of cameos.
 Ewing's work on the series is already character-driven with enough of a plot tease for what's to come that this first issue doesn't feel like a total exposition dump.
 Artists Luca Maresca and Ivan Fiorelli are credited with pencils which seem largely to fit the Marvel house style, nothing too exciting and largely similar in nature to every other regular book from the publisher.
 They do have a handful of moments with unique panel layouts however, including in the final page, which they should lean into more."

 Other versions

 Age of Ultron

-During the Age of Ultron storyline, Rambeau appears amongst the superhero resistance against Ultron.
+An alternate version of Monica Rambeau appears during the Age of Ultron storyline.
+She is amongst the superhero resistance against Ultron.